-Dr. Gori’s approach to teaching singing is simple, clear and scientific, emphasizing vocal health, beauty, and expressive communication.
+Aurelius’ approach to teaching singing is simple, clear, and scientific, emphasizing vocal health, beauty, and expressive communication.
 His specialties include helping young singers as their voices change and improving freedom, clarity, and agility in older voices.
-He conditions his students to cultivate their best habits in both singing and speaking.
+He helps his students to cultivate their best habits in both singing and speaking.
 He is a master teacher and mentor to many successful performers in choral, operatic, oratorio, contemporary commercial and musical theater venues throughout the Greater Washington DC area.
 His students include professional singers, NATS Regionals award winners and college scholarship award recipients.

-GRACE GORI, M. M. MEZZO-SOPRANO is well-known in the Washington DC area as an acclaimed performer in both the concert and operatic repertoire.
+As a performer, Grace is well-known in the Washington DC area in both the concert and operatic repertoire.
 She has been praised by The Washington Post for her "fine sense of style" and "strong dramatic impact" in works that range from the Renaissance to world and American premieres.
-She holds the Bachelor of Music with High Distinction from the prestigious Indiana University School of Music and the Master of Music from the University of Maryland at College Park/ Maryland Opera Studio.
-[For more on Ms. Gori's credits, please visit her personal website at www.GraceGori.com.
+She holds the Bachelor of Music with High Distinction from the Indiana University School of Music and the Master of Music from the University of Maryland at College Park/ Maryland Opera Studio.
+For more on Ms. Gori's credits, please visit her personal website at www.GraceGori.com.